 Cash and cash equivalents includes cash on hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.

 Bank overdrafts are shown within borrowings in current liabilities in the prospective statement of financial position.

 Debtors and other receivables

-Debtors and other receivables are initially measured at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
+Short-term debtors and other receivables are recorded at their face value, less any provision for impairment.